PeterWaIIace/ParticleLife/README.md

 # ParticleLife

-Particle life is algorithm showing emergent bacterial-like behaviours by simulating set of particles following simple rules.
-Particle are only interacting through attraction or repelment with each other.
-However, as this is nonphysical simulation, meaning that energy conservation rule is not obeyed, there has to be added liquid physics simulation rules, like system friction, so particle energy can be dissipated.
+The Particle Life algorithm is like a work of art, depicting the emergence of beautiful, bacterial-like behaviors from a set of simple rules governing the interactions between particles.
+The particles only interact through attraction and repulsion, but with the addition of liquid physics simulation rules, such as system friction, they settle into stunning configurations.

-That simple set of behaviour leads to eye catching emergence, giving feeling that structures are almost exhibiting exploratory behaviours.
+It's remarkable how these basic behaviors can give rise to eye-catching emergent structures that seem to exhibit a sense of exploration.
+It's a reminder that even the simplest of rules can produce complex and fascinating outcomes.

 Some prelimiary results - still not optimal: